Lexicostatistics: Criticisms

-People such as Hoijer (1956) have showed that there were difficulties in finding equivalents to the meaning items while many have found it necessary to modify Swadesh's lists.
+People such as Hoijer (1956) have shown that there were difficulties in finding equivalents to the meaning items while many have found it necessary to modify Swadesh's lists.
 Gudschinsky (1956) questioned whether it was possible to obtain a universal list.

 Factors such as borrowing, tradition and taboo can skew the results, as with other methods.
 Sometimes lexicostatistics has been used with lexical similarity being used rather than cognacy to find resemblances.
 This is then equivalent to mass comparison.

 The choice of meaning slots is subjective, as is the choice of synonyms.

 Improved methods

 Some of the modern computational statistical hypothesis testing methods can be regarded as improvements of lexicostatistics in that they use similar word lists and distance measures.